 This baseline assessment demonstrates a mismatch between the Region's population, its housing supply, and its jobs.
 All three have been in a stagnant to declining trend over the last several years.
-The state of the existing housing stock is both a result and a cause of the trend.
+The existing housing stock is both a result and a cause of the trend.